-Mercer concluded that the Company generally sets total cash compensation for executives at the 75th percentile for the total cash compensation paid to similarly situated executives comprising the comparator groups.
+Mercer concluded in 2010 that the Company generally sets total cash compensation for executives at the 75th percentile for the total cash compensation paid to similarly situated executives comprising the comparator groups.
+Data from comparator companies was not used in 2011 as there were no material changes to the compensation of the Company's executive officers versus the prior year.